CodingLawyersClub/todo-instructions/README.md

 # Display The Create Page

+- First Sign Up.
+It doesn't matter what username or password you use.
+You'll need to be logged in.
 - Create a folder under components named “Create”
 - Create a file inside of “Create” folder named “index.js” This file becomes the default when ‘components/Create’ is imported
 - First, we import React.
 This pulls in the react library and is essential for creating our page: